 Grace is a 2017 graduate of Oregon State University with an honors bachelor of science in Microbiology and minors in Chemistry and Music.
-During her Fulbright year, she will will work toward a Master's of Science (MSc) in Marine Microbiology in a joint program of the Max Planck Institute for Marine Microbiology (MPI-MM), the University of Bremen (UniB), the Alfred Wegener Institute - Helmholtz Center for Polar and Marine Research (AWI), and the Jacobs University Bremen (JUB).
+During her Fulbright year, she will work toward a Master's of Science (MSc) in Marine Microbiology in a joint program of the Max Planck Institute for Marine Microbiology (MPI-MM), the University of Bremen (UniB), the Alfred Wegener Institute - Helmholtz Center for Polar and Marine Research (AWI), and the Jacobs University Bremen (JUB).
 This program encourages an interdisciplinary approach to the understanding of marine prokaryotic and eukaryotic microbiology, offering training in physiology, ecology, evolution, molecular biology, bioinformatics, and other related subjects.
 Also an accomplished musician, Grace will seek opportunities in Germany to continue her growth as a flautist by studying and performing with German peers.

 Grace is one of over 1,900 U.S. citizens who will study, conduct research, and teach abroad for the 2018-2019 academic year through the Fulbright U.S. Student Program.
 Recipients of Fulbright awards are selected on the basis of academic and professional achievement as well as record of service and leadership potential in their respective fields.
 In addition to Grace’s Fulbright honor, six other Oregon State students have been selected for Fulbright awards this year to the United Kingdom, Germany, Kazakhstan, India, Chile and Panama, and three more students are currently alternates for Canada, Spain and the United Kingdom.